Festivals-App/festivals-website/README.md

 ## Deployment

 I use [nginx](https://www.nginx.com/) to serve festivalsapp.org, deployed in a small VM running Ubuntu 20 LTS at [digitalocean](https://www.digitalocean.com/).
-To deploy the website i first do the [general VM setup](https://github.com/Festivals-App/festivals-documentation/tree/master/deployment/general-vm-setup)
+To deploy the website you first have to do the [general VM setup](https://github.com/Festivals-App/festivals-documentation/tree/master/deployment/general-vm-setup).

 ### Installing festivalsapp.org
 ```bash